AlexsLemonade/2021-march-training/workshop/resources-for-consultation-sessions.md

 ## Transcriptome indices for non-human organisms

-During the introduction to bulk RNA-seq module, we use human data.
+During the introduction to bulk RNA-seq module, we used human data.
 We include transcriptome indices for human in `training-modules/RNA-seq/index/`.
 If you have non-human RNA-seq data you would like to quantify, we have prepared indices for select non-human organisms relevant to the study of childhood cancer.